 Anna J. Small Roseboro, a National Board Certified Teacher has over four decades experience teaching in public and private schools, mentoring early career educators, and facilitating leadership institutes.
 She has published six books and edited a collection of memoirs.
 Anna was awarded Distinguished Service Awards by the California Association of Teachers of English and the National Council of Teachers of English.

-Anna J. Small Roseboro is known for her work with groups like the National Council of Teachers of English (NCTE), the Conference on English Leadership, and the California Association of Teachers of English and the Michigan Council of Teachers of English.
+Anna J. Small Roseboro is known for her work with groups like the National Council of Teachers of English (NCTE), the Conference on English Leadership, California Association of Independent Schools, the California Association of Teachers of English and the Michigan Council of Teachers of English.
 With 40 years experience in public and private schools, she is a National Board Certified Teacher vetted by the National Board of Professional Teaching Standards.
 Ms. Roseboro has been both co-chair and mentor of the NCTE’s Early Career Educators of Color cohorts and is acting chair of the Emeritus Assembly of the National Council of Teachers of English and co-chair of NCTE’s ELATE Commission to Support Early Career English Language Arts Teachers.

 A sought-after convention speaker, Ms. Roseboro earned a B.A. in Speech Communications from Wayne State University and an M.A. in Curriculum Design from the University of California, San Diego.
 Her articles have appeared in such juried journals such as English Journal and English Leadership.
 Ms. Roseboro has consulted with, read manuscripts for textbook publishers, and written teacher lessons for literature anthologies.